tcosmo/cosmo.st/posts/c-for-python-programmers/part3-memory-and-pointers-i.md

 ## What is the use of pointers?

-Given the fundamental nature of pointers asking "what is the use of pointers?" is potentially as broad as asking "what is the use of oxygen?".
+Given the fundamental nature of pointers asking the question "what is the use of pointers?" is potentially as broad as asking "what is the use of oxygen?".
 Pointers can be used in many different ways and contexts: they are versatile.

 We can however describe two cases where pointers are very useful: